Cboe U.S. Equities Risk Management

 - Service Bureau – In a Service Bureau relationship, the Service Bureau owns the logical port, which will support multiple MPIDs on the single port.
 The firm who owns the MPID will be able to set risk parameters directly for the MPID.
 A firm may use multiple Service Bureaus with the same or different MPID.
 Risk settings can be different for each Service Bureau relationship, even if the MPID across two or more Services Bureaus are the same.

-- Sponsored Access – Sponsored participants will own the logical port, but the sponsoring firm will be the owner of the MPID.
-Only the Sponsoring firm will be able to make changes to the risk settings for the MPID.
+- Sponsored Access – As the owner of the MPID, only the Sponsoring firm will be able to make changes to the risk settings for the MPID

 Firms may allow or prevent the ability to place certain orders based on the order type, order condition or trading session as well as the ability to prevent any new orders.
 Restrictions include the following: